Oil steadies as China fears counter tight US supply

-Oil prices were little changed on Wednesday despite a large drawdown in U.S. crude oil stocks as investors weighed worries about China’s embattled economy against expectations of tighter supply in the United States.
+NEW YORK: Oil prices were little changed on Wednesday despite a large drawdown in US crude oil stocks as investors weighed worries about China’s embattled economy against expectations of tighter supply in the United States.

 Both benchmarks fell more than 1% in the previous session to their lowest since Aug.
 8.